ROCm/AMDMIGraphX/doc/src/reference/py.rst

 --
 .. py::class:: op(name, kwargs)

-    Construct an operation with name and arguments
+    Construct an operation with name and arguments.

     :param str name : name of the operation, must be supported by MIGraphX
     :param dict[str, any] kwargs: arguments to the operation